 You can’t catch coronavirus from the vaccine.
 Some people may have mild side effects from the vaccine, such as a headache, feeling tired, general aches or mild flu-like symptoms.

-Anybody who has previously has a serious allergic reaction (anaphylaxis) to a vaccine, medicine or food may not be able to have the vaccine.
+Anybody who has previously had a serious allergic reaction (anaphylaxis) to a vaccine, some medicines or household products may not be able to have the vaccine.
 Tell staff before you are vaccinated if you have ever had a serious allergic reaction.